Homemade Tim Tams

 Instructions

-- Preheat the oven to 350 degrees Fahrenheit (180 degrees Celsius) and line two baking sheets with parchment paper.
+- Preheat the oven to 350°F (180°C) with a rack in the center position and line two sheet pans with parchment paper.

 - Prepare the Coating: Place the chocolate and coconut oil in a heat-proof bowl and melt together in the microwave on High (100%) in 30-second bursts, stirring well after each burst.
 Once the chocolate is mostly melted, remove and stir gently until smooth.